 - Use the else branch in for and while loops.

-In this Unit students will learn how to work with text strings and regular expressions.
+In this Unit trainees will learn how to work with text strings and regular expressions.

 - Text strings are groups of characters enclosed in single or double quotes.